North Carolina Central University School of Law: Facilities

 The school is located in Durham, North Carolina on the campus of NCCU in the Albert L. Turner Building.
 The Turner Building is an 87,672 sq. ft. four-story brick structure that contains moot courtrooms, a model law office, classrooms, and an administrative wing.
-The Turner Building has 6 high-tech smart classrooms, two distance learning classrooms, and two high tech smart seminar rooms.
+The Turner Building has six high-tech smart classrooms, two distance learning classrooms, and two high tech smart seminar rooms.

 The NCCU Law Library contains over 400,000 volumes and volume equivalents, and provides an environment for study and research.
 The ground floor of the building contains individual offices for student organizations, a student lounge, and canteen/vending area.
 There is a fully equipped computer lab and wireless internet throughout the building.
 The Great Hall, an atrium located on the first floor, allows the School of Law to comfortably host workshops, other seminars and special events.

-NCCU's School of Law is one of only 2 schools of law with in the University of North Carolina system, the other being UNC Chapel Hill.

 Technology

 In the fall of 2010, the school received approximately $2 million in funding from the U.S. Commerce Department's National Telecommunications and Information Administration (NTIA) to expand broadband infrastructure and deliver legal services throughout the state.

-Technology Assisted Legal Instruction and Services, (also known as TALIAS), expands access to the School's legal education and clinical programs.
-TALIAS employs a fully immersive telepresence environment for both undergraduate courses and legal assistance at four Historically Black Colleges and Universities – Elizabeth City State University, Fayetteville State University, North Carolina Agricultural and Technical State University, and Winston-Salem State University.
+Technology Assisted Legal Instruction and Services (TALIAS) expands access to the school's legal education and clinical programs.
+It employs a fully immersive telepresence environment for both undergraduate courses and legal assistance at four Historically Black Colleges and Universities – Elizabeth City State University, Fayetteville State University, North Carolina Agricultural and Technical State University, and Winston-Salem State University.